Code-Institute-Submissions/cumbrian-kayaking/README3.md

 3)   As a user I am a retiree, 2 friends and I want to learn to kayak when we are on holiday in the Lakes.
-I  want to know  whether the holiday includes birdwatching.
+I  want

 I want to contact the company to ask how strenuous the trips are.
 I don't have a smart phone

 The website is organised for UX with the features in the expected areas, easy to read  and contrasting text.